Azareal/Gosora/README.md

 First, you will need to jump to the place where you want to put the code, we will use `/home/gosora` here, but if you want to use something else, then you'll have to modify the service file with your own path (but *never* in a folder where the files are automatically served by a webserver).

 If you place it in `/www/`, `/public_html/` or any similar folder, then there's a chance that your server might be compromised.
-Also, if you do modify the service file and things don't work, then you might want to try putting # in-front of the lines starting with PrivateUsers, PrivateDevices, and ProtectSystem.

-You can navigate to it by typing the following six commands into the console and hitting enter:
+You can navigate to your installation of Gosora by typing the following six commands into the console and hitting enter:

 cd /home/